p-j-ward/boolearn-hs/README.md

 ./../src/layered
 expected 3 arguments: andorprob widthfile netfile
 ```
-The first argument is only relevant if you also want to set the network weights for generating synthetic data.
+The first argument is only relevant when generating synthetic data with the network.
 We will use this feature in a different application.
 The second argument, `widthfile`, is a tiny file you need to create yourself that sets the widths of the layers.
 Here's an example, `2x2.wth`:
 ```
 2
 4 2 4